 What you may not know about the African Lion

-During your game drive with Viva Africa Tours, you may likely see these beautiful animals in their natural habitat.
+During your big African Safari with Viva Africa Tours, you may likely see these beautiful animals in their natural habitat.
 It is not uncommon to see lionesses taking naps under the trees, keeping cool from the hot African sun.
 Spotting the male lion, however, may be a little less likely in parks like Tarangire National Park.
 This is because they are either hiding out somewhere or fighting for prey.
 Not to say that the females do not hunt; they are known to be the best at that.

 Lions live in groups called Prides.
 Many tourists coming from different parts of the world are amazed by the African lion and its behavior in the wild.
 Animals are fascinating creatures, and we could spend hours watching them.
 Their colors vary from reddish brown to brown – a unique feature that is hard to find in other wild cats and differentiates the lion from all others.
 A major difference between the male and the female is that the male is fairly larger in size, with the distinctive mane on their heads.
 You may wonder what the mane’s purpose is.
 Well, it is known to protect the lion’s neck during territorial fights.
 The mane also makes the lion look far more superior to other cats, and more intimidating too.